Clarencz/FinWiz/documentation.md

 Refer to the `README.md` file for basic usage and a list of core commands.

-## 5. Extending QuantApp
+## 5. Extending FinancialWizard

-Due to its modular design, extending QuantApp is straightforward:
+Due to its modular design, extending FinancialWizard is straightforward:

 - **Adding New Data Sources**: Create a new method in `api_manager.py` or a new dedicated data module (e.g., `etf_data.py`) to fetch data from a new API.
 Integrate it into `main.py` as a new command.
 - **Implementing New Indicators/Analytics**: Add new functions to `analytics.py` to implement new technical indicators or statistical models.
 Ensure they operate on pandas DataFrames for compatibility.